VICE-CHAIR, Financial Services Tribunal (FST)

-- Effective communication, interpersonal and presentation skills to communicate with FST Members, FSCO senior management, stakeholders and the public.
+- Effective communication, interpersonal and presentation skills to communicate with FST Members, FSRA senior management, stakeholders and the public.

 - Excellent analytical and written communication skills to understand the content of cases and prepare written decisions.

-- Understanding of government values and a commitment to work within the government/FSCO accountability structure.
+- Understanding of government values and a commitment to work within the government accountability structure.

-- Commitment to the protection of the public interest within the mandate of FSCO and the FST.
+- Commitment to the protection of the public interest within the mandate of the FST.

-- Commitment to respect diversity and to maintain fair, transparent processes that meet the highest professional standards of the government/FSCO’s Values.
+- Commitment to respect diversity and to maintain fair, transparent processes that meet the highest professional standards of the government values.